This is the multi-page printable view of this section. Click here to print.

 Filesystem Usage [Inode]iNode usage rate%

-Filesystem Usage [Min]Individual minimum of filesystem.used.pct%
+Filesystem Usage [Max]Maximum among individual filesystem.used.pct%

 Filesystem Usage [Total]-%

-Filesystem UsedUsed Disk Space (bytes)bytes
+Filesystem UsedUsed disk space (bytes)bytes

 Filesystem Used [Inode]iNode usagebytes

-Memory FreeTotal available memory amount (bytes)bytes
+Memory FreeTotal available memory (bytes)bytes

 Memory Free [Swap]Available Swap memorybytes